ilastik/app-pass/README.md

 Prerequisite: You have built your app, and it runs on your own machine ;).
 Problem: You try to sign/notarize but get back many errors and are unsure how to resolve them.

+Before you consider using this, you might get away without it by:

+    * using [constructor](https://github.com/conda/constructor) if your stack is conda-based.
+Constructor does ad-hoc signing on install.

 Tested so far with conda-based python apps, and java apps.

 `app-pass` can perform various fixes on binaries, and sign `.app` bundles.